jakebalek25/jakebalek25.github.io/_portfolio/cleveland-wind-tunnel.md

 ---
 The Cleveland Guardians have seen 182 home runs at Progressive Field both on offense and defense combined through the first 81 games.
 This translates to a home run rate of just over 5% on balls in play, significantly higher than the rest of the league with an average of 3.7% (excluding Cleveland).
 This unusually high home run rate is notable, especially since Cleveland was below the league average in the previous two seasons.

-The Cleveland Guardians have seen 182 home runs at Progressive Field both on offense and defense combined through the first 81 games.
-This translates to a home run rate of just over 5% on balls in play, significantly higher than the rest of the league with an average of 3.7% (excluding Cleveland).
-This unusually high home run rate is notable, especially since Cleveland was below the league average in the previous two seasons.

 <div style="text-align:center;">
   <img src="/images/comp_real_hrr_CLE.png" alt="Home Run Rate Comparison: Actual vs. Predicted" width="950">
   <p style="text-align:center; font-size: smaller;">The line chart displays the predicted home run rate compared to the actual home run rate at Progressive Field during each year from 2020 to 2024.</p>